 The UK government has committed to reach net zero emissions by 2050 and, alongside this, build 300,000 new homes a year by the mid-2020s.
 Government policy and regulation can help set the direction of travel in decarbonising new homes, however recent updates to the Future Buildings Standard and Heat and Buildings Strategy demonstrate that increased ambition from industry is required.
 Existing homes are already responsible for 16% of the UK’s greenhouse gas emissions, and so new homes in design today must go beyond current building regulations to be compatible with the UK’s net zero target.

-Guide to delivering new net zero carbon homes
+First principles for new net zero carbon homes

-Case study for low carbon residential precincts
+Case study for low carbon residential developments

 UKGBC’s Net Zero Whole Life Carbon Roadmap states that embodied carbon emissions will make up over half of built environment emissions by 2035.
-Some residential developers are beginning to assess the embodied carbon from new homes, yet the embodied carbon from the precinct or masterplan works – including roads, utilities and energy infrastructure – which consume large amounts of construction materials, is typically overlooked.
+Some residential developers are beginning to assess the embodied carbon from new homes, yet the embodied carbon from the development or masterplan works – including roads, utilities and energy infrastructure – which consume large amounts of construction materials, is typically overlooked.
 Uncovering these impacts can reveal opportunities for ‘quick wins’ to reduce embodied carbon and, in parallel, help to deliver biodiversity net gain and improved resident amenity.

-- Case study for low carbon residential precincts – based on a real-world, low rise residential scheme that is currently going through the planning process.
+This event will see the launch a Case study for low carbon residential developments – based on a real-world, low rise residential scheme that is currently going through the planning process.